55 Years +

 This hike is not a destination hike to Pelican Bay, but a guided hike through this pristine area along the Pelican Bay Trail.
 Hikers should not expect to reach Pelican Bay on this hike.
 Group size and hiker fitness will determine how far along the trail we can go before we must head back to meet the boat.

-Visitors to Prisoner’s Harbor can join the guided hike (currently unavailable), hike on their own, swim in the ocean, enjoy the pier, snorkel through shoreline kelp forests, or just relax on the cobblestone beach.
+Visitors to Prisoner’s Harbor can join the guided hike, hike on their own, swim in the ocean, enjoy the pier, snorkel through shoreline kelp forests, or just relax on the cobblestone beach.
 Coastal kayaking is another popular exploration for kayaking enthusiasts.
 Fishing is allowed in this area with all required California Fish & Game licensing.

 For the wildlife fan, the Prisoners Harbor day trip offers a good chance to see two animals found nowhere else in the world.
 Both the Island Fox and the Santa Cruz Island Jay make their homes at Prisoner’s Harbor.